SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/create/includes/find-data.md

 1. Click **Find**.
 The **Results** tab displays the data matching your criteria.

-1. If you want to save the results in a selection, click **Save as selection**.
+1. To save the results in a selection, click **Save as selection**.
 If not, refine your search criteria.

 <!-- Referenced links -->
 [2]: ../../../using-search-criteria.md